LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/domains.md

 5. In the Add NLU Provider Credential dialog box, specify the following:
     * **Credential Name**: Enter a name for the credential.
     * **NLU Provider**: Select the 3rd-party NLU engine.
-    * **Credentials**: Paste here the credentials that you download when you set up your IBM Watson  or Google Dialogflow account.
+    * **Credentials**: Paste here the credentials that you downloaded when you [set up your IBM Watson  or Google Dialogflow account](intent-builder-natural-language-understanding.html#connect-a-3rd-party-nlu-engine).

     <img  class="fancyimage" style="width:750px" src="img/ConvoBuilder/ib_third_party_cred3.png">

 6. Click **Save Credentials**.

+    During training, you'll need to alternate between 2 sets of service credentials, as described below.

 ### Train a 3rd-party NLU domain